LukasWoodtli/WebPage/pelican/content/pages/projects.md

 title: Projects

+# Markdown Generator for Python
+I started to develop this library for personal use.
+The aim was to generate some Markdown files for my homepage.
+At the end I decided not to use it for my homepage (yet).
+But I keep working on the project.
+It is also a good exercise for doing a complete Python project from start to end.

 # FeatureTogglesPlusPlus
 This is a small personal project to provide lightweight feature toggles in C++.
 It should have no dependencies (maybe some STL) and be highly configurable.
 With writing this library I want to improve my C++ knowledge.
 Mainly Templates and other "Modern C++" topics.